AdobeDocs/graphql-mesh-gateway/src/_includes/performance-schedule.md

 To add variables, you must have administrative permissions in the target GitHub repository.

-1. In your browser, navigate to `https://github.com/<org>/<project_name>/settings/secrets/actions`.
+1. In your browser, navigate to `https://github.com/<org>/<project_name>/settings/variables/actions`.

 1. On the **Variables** tab, click **New repository variable**.

-1. Enter a name for the secret or variable, such as `DURATION`.
+1. Enter a name for the variable, such as `DURATION`.

-1. Enter the corresponding value for the secret or variable, for example, `600`.
+1. Enter the corresponding value for the variable, for example, `600`.

 1. Repeat this process for all the following variables: